 Background: towards democracy after the military junta

-Myanmar is a multi-ethnic country that has taken steps towards democracy after the military junta was overthrown in 2011.
+Myanmar is a multi-ethnic country that has taken steps towards democracy since 2011 after the military junta was gradually overthrown.
 The country has opened up to the world and economic growth has been fast.
-A milestone was reached in 2015 when the country held a relatively free general election, with the opposition gaining a land-slide victory.
+A milestone was reached in 2015 when the country held the first relatively free general elections, with the opposition gaining a land-slide victory.
 However, the constitution still guarantees one fourth of parliamentary seats to the military, so multiparty reforms have not been easy to realize and the general political situation still unstable.

 Despite the long peace process there are still on-going conflicts in many states in Myanmar between ethnic groups and the military.
 There are over 90 political parties out of which most are small and based on ethnic groups.
-There are 10 national level parties.
+11 parties function on the national level.
 Developing an open, responsible and participatory democracy is important in the country’s pursuit of becoming a stable, peaceful and equal society.

 Our work in Myanmar:

 The majority of political parties in Myanmar are small and lacking in resources.
-Parties need support in drafting political programmes and building capacity and know-how in order to interact better with citizens and constituencies.
-MySoP focuses on capacity building and supporting multiparty dialogue both on the regional and state level in 6 states altogether.
+Parties need support in drafting political programmes and interacting with citizens and constituencies.
+MySoP focuses on capacity building and supporting multiparty dialogue both at the regional and state level in 6 states altogether.
 At the state level, increasing democratic skills is needed as the the governance is decentralized as part of the democratization process.

-The three-week MySoP core courses gather participants from all parties within one state or region at a time and train these politicians in for example in political theory, policy-making, inter-party dialogue, gender equality and best practices in politics.
+The three-week MySoP core courses gather participants from all parties within one state or region at a time and train these politicians for example in political theory, policy-making, inter-party dialogue, gender equality and best practices in politics.
 The courses also introduce the politicians to international examples of multiparty co-operation and democratization processes.
 The participants share their knowledge with their parties, which adds to the reach of MySoP especially when it comes to strategic planning and political programming.
 The courses aim to have 50 % of women as participants.

 In addition to training politicians, MySoP aims at strengthening democratic ways of doing politics and multiparty dialogue on a practical level.
-The first permanent multiparty dialogue platform was set up in Shan State in 2018 and the platform has already drafted a bill proposal on food security.
-Drafting joint initiatives based on multiparty dialogue is a great achievement in the country new to multiparty co-operation and open conflicts.
+The first permanent multiparty dialogue platform was set up in Shan State in 2018 and the platform has already drafted a joint bill proposal.

 MySoP is funded by the Ministries for Foreign affairs of Finland and the Netherlands.